Nonequilibrium chemical short-range order in metallic alloys: Discussion

 \section{Discussion}

 The diagram of nonequilibrium SRO as function of materials processing conditions (fig.~\rref{figure_3}{b}) has various features that warrant further discussion within the context of alloy manufacturing.
 For example, the contour lines within the quasi-equilibrium region indicate that any given effective temperature $T_\t{eff}$ can be obtained under a variety of different processing conditions (i.e., different combinations of driving force and temperature).
-This trade-off between $T$ and $\gamma$ can be used to optimize materials processing routes for the co-design of SRO alongside the traditional microstructure and chemical composition degrees of freedom.
-A second observation about fig.~\rref{figure_3}{b} is the existence of a region with effective SRO temperatures above the melting point of the alloy, i.e., $T_\t{eff} > T_\t{m}$.
-These highly disordered states cannot be achieved without nonequilibrium processes because any \textit{practical} equilibrium processing route would melt the alloy before reaching temperatures above $T_\t{m}$.
-Finally, note in fig.~\rref{figure_3}{b} that far-from-equilibrium SRO states can be achieved at much smaller driving forces if the nonequilibrium process is carried out at a lower temperature.
-This indicates that manufacturing processes operating at lower temperatures might be better suited to reach nonequilibrium SRO --- since controlling temperature is often easier than applying very large driving forces.
+This trade-off between $T$ and $\gamma$ shows that different processing conditions can lead to the same quasi-equilibrium SRO state; this observation can be used to optimize materials processing routes for the co-design of SRO alongside the traditional microstructure and chemical composition degrees of freedom.
+Note also that the quasi-equilibrium region shows that it is possible to achieve effective SRO temperatures above the melting point of the alloy, i.e., $T_\t{eff} > T_\t{m}$, as demonstrated in fig.~\rref{figure_3}{b}.
+These states, which are rigorously characterized as equilibrium states, cannot be achieved without nonequilibrium processes because any practical equilibrium processing route would melt the alloy before reaching temperatures above $T_\t{m}$.
+Finally, note that the far-from-equilibrium region in fig.~\rref{figure_3}{b} shows that far-from-equilibrium SRO states can be achieved at much smaller driving forces if the nonequilibrium process is carried out at a lower temperature.
+This indicates that manufacturing processes operating at lower temperatures might be better suited to achieve nonequilibrium SRO --- given that controlling temperature is often easier than applying very large driving forces.